open/close all folders

-- Buck Godot: Zap Gun for Hire is a Hoffmannite, from a violent race of large heavyworlders who call normal humans "jellybones" and are prone to Attack Hello.
-Hoffmanites tend towards the "big and portly" -type, but they were also genetically engineered by a team that thought that making a sub-race of centaurs was a good idea.
+- Buck Godot: Zap Gun for Hire is a Hoffmannite, from a violent race of large Heavyworlders who call normal humans "jellybones" and are prone to Attack Hello.
+Hoffmanites aren't noticeably shorter than regular humans and appear quite obese... but it turns out the bulk is all muscle.
+They were also genetically engineered by a team that thought that making a sub-race of centaurs was a good idea.

 - Possibly as a reference to this fact, Stan Lee's presentation of Superman was a policeman from an alien world with high gravity.

 - The Elseworlds comic "Superman: Last Son of Earth" is built upon a total inversion of Superman's backstory; here, he's Clark Kent, a human shot into space to escape a disaster who landed on Krypton and was raised as Kal-El.
 Arriving back on Earth in his adulthood, he's surprised to discover that growing up in Krypton's heightened gravity has given him superhuman strength and bulletproof skin.

 - In The Supergirl from Krypton Superman mentions he owes his powers to this while he examines his cousin's rocket.

 - This was also the explanation for the powers of Supergirl back in the Silver Age, combined with the yellow sun factor.

 - Not quite the same thing, but the idea that Aquaman's incredible strength and durability come from he and his fellow Atlanteans adapting to the "crushing ocean depths" is related to this trope.